 Thanks to growing high-speed internet access, production studios now have new options for rendering their animations in the cloud.
-Online , like Fox Renderfarm, offer studios enormous rendering power at low costs.
+Online render farm , like Fox Render**farm, offer studios enormous rendering power at low costs.
 This has many production studios asking a question for the first time.
-Should a studio build and maintain its own render farm**, or pay for a cloud solution?
+Should a studio build and maintain its own render** farm, or pay for a cloud solution?

-Before high-speed internet was a reality, a studio’s only option was to build an on-site .
+Before high-speed internet was a reality, a studio’s only option was to build an on-site render farm .
 Sure, a small shop could render on unused workstations at night.
 But, that wouldn’t do the job for most studios.
 So, owning racks of dedicated rendering equipment became standard.

-Owning an on-site has its advantages.
+Owning an on-site render farm has its advantages.
 The system can be custom built for whatever a studio needs.
 It is always available.
 Since the studio staff built it, they can fix it when it goes down.
 And, since it’s on the premises, there are no security concerns.

 But, owning a farm is costly.
 An average render slave can cost several thousand dollars.
 Multiply that by the amount of slave machines needed.
 Then, all those nodes need to be loaded with rendering software.
 Some software companies offer unlimited slave licenses for free.
 But, most charge a fee based on the amount of slaves.
-If the is large enough, power consumption and climate control become concerns.
+If the render farm is large enough, power consumption and climate control become concerns.
 If the farm operates non-stop, and multiple teams need access to it for different projects, one or more render wranglers must be hired to manage it.

 Thankfully, there are now online options for rendering.
 At one end of the spectrum is collaborative rendering.
 In this model, users join an online network of fellow 3D animators who volunteer their computing power to be used by everyone in the collective.
 This is a great option for students and very small production houses since it’s usually free.
 But there are obvious downsides.
 Support for the latest renderers and plug-ins may be limited.
 Your equipment must be made available for other users to render their projects.
 The availability of, and quality of rendering equipment at any given time is unpredictable.
 Not to mention the security risks.
 It is hard to keep track of exactly who will see your files.